KumoTheDog/Kumo-PublicRepo/README.md

 - Create a basic website for Kumo displaying the commands in action alongside displaying miscellaneous links to invite Kumo to your server and its stats.
 - More accurate voice recognition - perhaps Kumo can respond to specific questions beginning with a certain command word, like its name?
 - Work on creating a more elegant design for Kumo overall, by improving the quality of the pictures!
 - Add some new commands, like Kumo's activities( /(total users/servers, runtime stats)...) and interactive games made using Discord JS.
-WORK IN PROGRESS: I am coming up with game ideas right now!
+WORK IN PROGRESS: I am coming up with command ideas right now!

 ## Contributing